OUR WRITING CENTER

 Students can make appointments at the Writing Center by registering with our online booking system: aus.mywconline.com.
 The Writing Center is also available on a walk-in basis, but these times are limited because most of the appointment times are scheduled in advance.

 Appointments are half an hour to one hour long.
-If it is necessary to cancel an appointment, students must inform the Center at least an hour before the scheduled appointment.
-If students are more than 10 minutes late for a scheduled appointment, they are considered a "no show" and their time will be given to a student who is waiting for a walk-in consultation.
+If it is necessary to cancel an appointment, students must do so no later than 10 minutes before the appointment.
+If students are more than 10 minutes late for a one-hour or 7 minutes late for a half-hour scheduled appointment, they are considered a "no show" and their time will be given to a student who is waiting for a walk-in consultation.

 If you have questions, please contact the Writing Center at 06 515 2278 or via email at email@example.com.